React Libraries for 2025

 Form Libraries in React

-The most popular library for forms in React is React Hook Form.
-It comes with everything needed: validation (most popular integrations is zod), form submission, form state management.
-As alternative there are Formik and React Final Form.
-If you are using a React UI library, check out how they integrate with one of these libraries.
+The by far most popular library for forms in React is React Hook Form.
+It comes with everything needed: validation (zod as the most popular), form submission, form state management, and more.
+It is a great library to get started with forms in React.

 Recommendations: